 The meat trailer was found empty by the Racine County Sheriff’s Department the next day.
 Apparently, the two pairs of hoodlums met up in Racine and moved the “hot meat” from one truck to another.
 The four men then brought the meat to St. Louis.
 After receiving a tip from a citizen, federal agents swooped in and found LaRosa driving the truck, Guarniere as his occupant and Vermiglio following behind in a car.
 Lopiparo had driven ahead to meet up with the others at their destination.

 Milwaukee police investigating the hijacking received a tip that an attempt was made to sell the meat through Jack Enea’s Vickey’s Tap on St. Paul Avenue; Enea denied this.
 Frank Bruno, owner of Dapper Dan’s Tavern and a friend of Vermiglio and LaRosa, also denied any knowledge of the heist.
 So, too, did Jack Sorce of the J&S Fruit Company, a relative of LaRosa.
 Dominic DaQuisto of Chico’s Bar denied knowing anything.
-A reliable source said junk dealer Harold Klein lost $4000 in the meat deal.
+A reliable source said junk dealer Harold Klein lost $4,000 in the meat deal.
 Klein had previously owned the Bull Ring with August Chiaverotti.
 (On September 25, 1952, an informant told the FBI that Klein had financed the heist; it was possibly the same informant who spoke to the police.)